derek-naka/derek-naka/README.md

 ## Hi 👋 I'm Derek Nakagawa
 ### Studying Data Theory - UCLA 2025

-- 🔭 I’m currently working with DataRes (Treasurer) & Bruin Sports Analytics (Consulting Head)
+- 🔭 I’m currently with DataRes @ UCLA (Treasurer) & Bruin Sports Analytics (Consulting Head)
-- 🌱 I’m currently learning deep machine learning in Python & R Shiny
+- 🌱 Currently working with UCLA Baseball to create a web application displaying players statistics using R Shiny
+- ⚡ In the future I would like to be a Sports Analyst for either a basketball, baseball, or soccer organization.
-- 💬 Ask me about exploratory data analysis, supervised/unsupervised machine learning, image processing, & natural language processing.
+- 💬 knowledgeable about exploratory data analysis, supervised/unsupervised machine learning, image processing, R Shiny/Python Flask (web applications),  & natural language processing.

 <h3 align="left">Languages and Tools:</h3>